uri-templates-time/uri-templates/UriTemplatesJavaScript/README.md

 * load the web page which runs the unit tests and verify the results in the console.
 * Similarly convert URI_Templates.java.
 * Versioning is done in Java as inner classes and this needed to be converted by hand.

+# Use
+Client software using this library should refer to URITemplateTest.html, noting how sprintf must also be imported.